n0d3xsigil/THM/Rooms/IntrotoCyberThreatIntel.md

 ## 📘CTI Lifecycle

 ### 1. Direction

+Define objectives and goals for the threat intelligence program.

+- Critical information assets and business processes
+- Potential impacts of losing assets or disrupting processes
+- Data and intelligence sources for protection
+- Tools and resources needed for defence
+- Analysts also formulate key investigative questions during this phase.

 ### 2. Collection

+Gather relevant data based on the defined objectives.

+- Commercial sources
+- Private feeds
+- Open-source intelligence (OSINT)

+Due to high data volumes, automation is recommended to free up analyst time for triage.

 ### 3. Processing

+Standardise and structure diverse raw data (e.g., logs, malware, traffic).

+- Extracting, sorting, tagging, and visualising data.
+- Correlating and formatting for analyst use.
+- SIEM tools are commonly used to support this stage.

 ### 4. Analysis

+Analysts interpret the processed data to draw meaningful conclusions.

+- Investigate threats using indicators and attack patterns
+- Create defensive action plans
+- Strengthen existing controls or justify further investment

 ### 5. Dissemination

+Share intelligence with stakeholders in tailored formats:

+- Executives: High-level summaries, trends, financial risks, strategic advice
+- Technical teams: Detailed IOCs, TTPs, and tactical actions

 ### 6. Feedback

+Stakeholders provide input to refine the intelligence cycle.

+- Improving intelligence quality
+- Enhancing security control implementation

+Continuous communication between teams is essential to keep the cycle effective.

 ### ❓ Question 1